 Not since Dallas’ Who Shot JR?? stunt has a series cliffhanger been this infamous.
-The 1979-1980 season ended with an unseen assailant capping off a few rounds into everyone’s least favorite Ewing, only for the shooter’s identity to be revealed in the fourth episode of the following season.
+The 1979-1980 season ended with an unseen assailant capping off a few rounds into everyone’s least favourite Ewing, only for the shooter’s identity to be revealed in the fourth episode of the following season.
 It effectively set the internet ablaze.
 Okay, maybe not the internet.
-Postcards, fan letters, t-shirt burning rallies, radio shows, sky writing, everything revolved around JR for months.
+Postcards, fan letters, t-shirt burning rallies, radio shows, skywriting, everything revolved around JR for months.
 Now The Walking Dead managed to replicate that cliffhanger by keeping the identity of Negan’s victim secret for an entire year.

-With Season seven only four days away, it’s time for a last minute WHODUNIT.
+With Season seven only four days away, it’s time for a last-minute WHODUNIT.
 Of course, we already know who the killer is.
 This time the victim is the real mystery.
 The season six finale did a great job at lining up all the key players and had Negan bust one of their heads to a pulp with his trusted bat, Lucille.
 Problem is, they angered a lot of fans by cutting so blatantly to the victim’s POV, making it impossible to know who he or she was.
 The outrage has faded, however, and the entire ordeal has turned into a fun guessing game.
 So let’s do it!

 The odds of each character being Negan’s victim will be rated out of 5 on the Kill-o-Meter.
 Ready?
 First up!